 Are Fallen Arches the same as flat feet?

 Yes!
-Fallen arches are just and both mean that the tendons in the foot do not pull tightly enough to create that arch that many have in the middle of the foot.
+Fallen arches are just another term for flat feet and both mean that the tendons in the foot do not pull tightly enough to create that arch that many have in the middle of the foot.

 What is a dropped arch?

 It’s just another term for flat feet or fallen arches!

 Is it really that big of a deal if you don’t have an arch in your foot?
 For many, it’s not.
 Many who have flat feet experience no symptoms.
 But, since that arch helps provide a spring in our step, those who don’t have it don’t have anyway to absorb the impact of the earth against our feet when they walk, run, or stand.
 Our arches help our feet adapt to the types of surfaces we walk on.

 - Pain in the hips, knees, and lower back